 Upon further investigation into the manual, I found information that the harness can be lengthened several inches to accommodate older children.
 Once I made that adjustment, there was plenty of room for him, and he has several inches of growing room before he will have outgrown the Advocate ClickTight.

 To adjust the harness strap length, open the ClickTight and you will find that the hip portion of the harness is wrapped around the anchor.
 To lengthen the harness, detach the strap, and slip the sewn on end over the anchor.
 You can find full instructions from Britax here.
 When the ClickTight convertible seats initially became available, some parents found that this portion of the harness was not fully attached from the factory.
 It is important, with any seat, to check that all components are functioning correctly before use.
-You can read more about that issue and how to check in our article here.
+Read more about that issue and how to check.

 The Click & Safe is designed to give an audible “click” when the harness is snug enough on the child’s body.
 It definitely clicks, but not always when the harness is tight enough.
 The clicking mechanism is located under the a-lock at the front of the seat, so it’s very easy for it to think there is enough tension if the caregiver hasn’t made sure to remove all the slack from the hip & torso area prior to pulling the tightening strap.
 Pulling the tightening strap too fast can also cause it to click prematurely.
 It’s a great helper, but it’s still important to make sure all slack is removed from all areas of the harness before travel, don’t just rely on the click.

 To adjust the harness, simply squeeze the red handle and pull the head restraint up or down to the desired position.
 Position the harness straps at or below the child’s shoulders for rear facing; at or above for forward facing.